Selen-Suyue/Selen-Suyue.github.io/_pages/about.md

 Miscellaneous
 ---------------
 I have a passion for badminton &#x1F3C3; and debate &#x1F649; , and I am the freshman debate champion &#x1F3C6; of Xidian University in 2022!
+In addition, I am a deep lover &#128156; of literature, especially Chinese classical literature &#127811; .